NWoodsman/bitbang-cli/README.md

 - **Private by design.** Traffic is WebRTC/DTLS, peer-to-peer.
 The signaling server never sees it; if a direct path isn't possible, a TURN relay carries ciphertext only.
 - **No account, no telemetry.**

 ### Why not just use SSH?

+`bitbang` is shaped like ssh: `serve`, `connect`, and `cp` map to `sshd`, `ssh`, and `scp`, with WebRTC as the transport instead of TCP.
+For a machine you can already SSH into comfortably, that difference doesn't buy you much.
+But most of `bitbang` came out of annoyances I seem to hit more often than I should:

+**Reach.** Remote SSH access needs an inbound path, and on most networks opening one isn't your call -- CGNAT (cellular, Starlink, many ISPs), corporate, university, municipal.
+So in practice you bolt on a second system: Tailscale, a VPN, ngrok -- another install, another account, another daemon to keep running. `bitbang serve` needs no open port and works from anywhere.

-For a machine you can already SSH into comfortably, `bitbang` has limited utility, unless you want access from outside your network, generic web proxying, or a browser as the client.
-For every other machine, the difference is setup and reach.
-SSH has to be enabled and configured before it will let you in.
-For example, it's disabled by default on Raspberry Pi OS, and it's often enabled with key-only access, meaning your public key has to get onto the machine first.
+**Setup.** SSH has to be enabled and configured before it will let you in.
+It's disabled by default on Raspberry Pi OS, and often key-only, which means getting your public key onto the machine first.
 And how do you do that?
-Email or a USB stick are usually the most painless options. `bitbang` can set up the connection with a 6-digit code exchange instead -- something you can do safely over the phone, or even call out across the room.
-SSH also needs an open port, and opening one to the outside world isn't straightforward.
-If you want to proxy a web app on the machine's network, SSH gives you a separate tunnel per app, named in advance.
+Email or a USB stick are usually the most painless options. `bitbang` sets up the connection with a 6-digit code exchange instead -- something you can do safely over the phone, or call out across the room.
+It also runs as an ordinary user -- no root, no daemon, no config file.

+**Proxying.** If you want a web app on that machine's network, SSH gives you a separate tunnel per app, named in advance.
 The `bitbang` proxy is generic: specify the web app's URL at connection time.

-In short, `bitbang` requires no root, no open port, and no config to grapple with -- and it offers simple pairing, access from outside your network, generic proxying, and a browser as the client.
+**Browser client.** SSH needs an SSH client and a key or password on the connecting side. `bitbang` needs a browser -- which means a phone, a borrowed laptop, or someone who has never opened a terminal.
+Hand them the URL and they get the access that you've granted them.

 ## Using `bitbang`